MushroomFleet/tower-illustration-engine/README.md

 A comprehensive toolkit for generating consistent, structured prompts for AI image generation of characters from the TOWER story.
 This system enables the creation of high-quality character illustrations with consistent styling across various environments and scenes.

+It makes captions before you build a dataset ;) in this way we can create coherent and consistent illustrations for pre-existing narratives by extracting details from the story and using this information to plan out a pristine dataset structure promoting ideal alignment.
+This is permitted by HiL (Human in Loop) design, where a human curator is involved in this process using external tools.
+The resulting captions are used both as prompts and as training captions to build out the initial concept art dataset.

 ## What This Is

 This project provides a complete pipeline for transforming detailed character descriptions into standardized prompts for AI image generation systems.
 It includes: